AlexAnderson220994/CI_CD/what_is_CI_CD.md

 ## What is CI/CD?

-- Stands for Continuous Integration / Coninuous Delivery/Deployment
+- Stands for Continuous Integration / Continuous Delivery/Deployment
 - Introduces automation into the stages of development

 ## Why use CI/CD?